-Achill fishing port is situated adjacent to the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this port and its associated fishing activity and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the port is affecting shellfish water quality in this shellfish area.
+There are 2 local ferry ports and 2 fishing ports in the vicinity of the shellfish area.
+There are also 4 flow and sediment manipulation structures plus 2 piled structures directly adjacent to the shellfish area as well as 9 additional flow and sediment manipulation structures within 5 kilometres of the shellfish area.
+Monitoring in the area does not indicate any water quality issues which are likely to be associated with these structures and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the structures themselves are affecting shellfish water quality in this shellfish area.
+However, shellfish monitoring indicates faecal contamination in this shellfish area and the passenger ferries could be a possible source and therefore could possibly be affecting shellfish water quality in this shellfish area.